rsalmond/TIL/thatscool.md

 ## May 2025

+A while ago I stumbled across [ErsatzTV](https://github.com/ErsatzTV/ErsatzTV) which lets you create your own "TV channels" out of your media collection.
+Today I discovered [Fieldstation42](https://github.com/shane-mason/FieldStation42) which is a similar project but built to run on a raspberry pi, simulating a set top box experience.

 [Pepr](https://pepr.dev/) is a bit more NodeJS than I would normally prefer, but as a K8s admission controller it looks a hell of a lot more useful and readable than OPA's Rego.

 ## April 2025